gardener/landscapercli/docs/reference/landscaper-cli_quickstart.md

 ### SEE ALSO

 * [landscaper-cli](landscaper-cli.md)	 - landscaper cli
-* [landscaper-cli quickstart install](landscaper-cli_quickstart_install.md)	 - command to install the landscaper (and optionally an OCI registry) into a target cluster
+* [landscaper-cli quickstart install](landscaper-cli_quickstart_install.md)	 - command to install the landscaper (and optionally an OCI registry) in a target cluster
 * [landscaper-cli quickstart uninstall](landscaper-cli_quickstart_uninstall.md)	 - command to uninstall the landscaper and OCI registry (from the install command) in a target cluster